lauringlab/variant_pipeline/tutorial/README.md

  ```
 This will unzip all the gzipped files in the current directory.
 It might take awhile if there are a lot (minutes).

-You can copy and rename zipped files by adding a -gz tag to the renaming command. (see the help option for more details.)
+*Note:You can copy and rename zipped files by adding a -gz tag to the renaming command. (see the help option for more details.)*

 Now that we have our samples prepped we can run the pipeline.